5 Reasons to See a Knee Doctor

 - Loss of knee range of motion: Increasing stiffness and knee pain may be a sign of arthritis and or other degenerative joint conditions.
 While there is no cure for arthritis, a knee specialist will be able to offer appropriate solutions to slow down or halt progression of the disease within the joint.

-- Sharp knee pain when rising from a squatting position: This is usually an indication of a torn meniscus which primarily functions as a shock absorber.
+- Sharp knee pain in the back or sides when rising from a squatting position: This can be an indication of a torn meniscus which primarily functions as a shock absorber.
 Your knee specialist may be able to repair or trim the meniscus arthroscopically.
-A meniscal transplantation may also be performed in case of irreparable damage to the meniscus.

 - Knee swelling that does not resolve within 48 hours: Some amount of swelling is inevitable after an acute knee injury, but this should subside in 2 days with rest and application of ice.
 If there aren’t any noticeable improvements by this time and you are experiencing other symptoms such as fever, you should fix an appointment with your knee specialist as soon as possible.